 CBITS uses cognitive-behavioral techniques (e.g., psychoeducation, relaxation, social problem solving, cognitive restructuring, and exposure).

-CBITS is provided to Jurupa Middle, Mission Middle, Mira Loma Middle, and open to all students in grades 6-9 based on school site referrals.
+CBITS is provided to Mission Middle, Mira Loma Middle, and open to all students in grades 6-9 based on school site referrals.
 Students are provided an initial questionnaire to determine eligibility.
 We are pleased to be able to partner with Riverside University Health System, Behavioral Health to provide CBITS and to continue to support our students toward a culture of Learning Without Limits.
 Visit https://cbitsprogram.org/ for more information.